But what about socks?

 Synthetic materials are numerous in quality, purpose, and origin, but they do not absorb water.
 That makes socks made of synthetic material perfect for temperate and warm environments.

-These materials tend to lose their insulating properties when wet and can be uncomfortable when worn.
+These materials lose their insulating properties when wet and can be uncomfortable when worn.

 - Socks made of natural materials are more comfortable and keep your feet warm